AhmedSakrr/AhmedSakrr/README.md

 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: C/C++, Assembly, Python, JavaScript and Solidity 🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Neural Networks
+🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Assembly, C/C++, Rust, Golang, Python, Javascript and Solidity 🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Neural Networks
 🎵 Love metal, lofi, jazz and soft music